 Doing this can give your rep a better understanding of what potential problems a prospect may be dealing with, and help prepare a rough plan to solve them.

-On the flip side, sales reps should also be tracking deals they lose to make sure they’re not wasting their time on the wrong prospects.
+On the flip side, sales reps should also be tracking deals they lose to make sure they’re not wasting their time on the wrong potential customers.

 Using a CRM, reps can mark deals as “lost” and provide a reason.
 If reps are losing deals because of issues such as lack of product features or pricing, they can mark it in the CRM.

-Not only does this help improve your product offering but it also gives reps an idea of what objections they might come up against.
+Not only does this help improve your product offering but it also gives reps an idea of what objections they might come up against during the buying process.

 3. Perfecting selling questions

-The next part of Solution sales is arming your sales reps with the ideal selling questions.
-The right questions allow your reps to identify a prospect’s problems quickly, develop a relationship with them and, ultimately, qualify them.
+The next part of solution sales is arming your sales reps with the ideal selling questions.
+The right questions allow your reps to identify customer needs quickly, develop a relationship with them and, ultimately, qualify them.